-New facility at ABB’s factory in Switzerland allows advanced testing of high-power UPS systems.
+The new facility at ABB’s power protection factory in Switzerland allows advanced testing of high-power UPS systems.

-There is a clear trend in the critical power industry for larger scale installations.
-These large sites need a bigger power infrastructure – and a bigger uninterruptible power supply (UPS) to match.
-Kohler Uninterruptible Power’ comprehensive UPS test facility at the ABB’s power protection factory in Switzerland can handle the biggest UPS systems around and is dimensioned to accommodate the even larger sizes expected in the future.
+There is a clear trend in the critical power industry for large-scale UPS systems installations.
+These large sites need a bigger power protection infrastructure – and bigger uninterruptible power supplies to match.
+Kohler Uninterruptible Power’ comprehensive UPS test facility at the ABB’s power protection factory in Switzerland can handle the biggest uninterruptible power supplies around and is dimensioned to accommodate the even larger sizes expected in the future.

-To make the integration of a UPS into the customer’s power infrastructure a smooth and simple operation, the entire UPS configuration – including ancillary system components such as switchgear and static transfer switches – is tested as one integrated unit before it leaves the factory.
+To make the integration of uninterruptible power supplies into the customer’s power supply infrastructure a smooth and simple operation, the entire uninterruptible power systems configuration – including ancillary system components such as switchgear and static transfer switches – is tested as one integrated unit before it leaves the power protection factory.

-KUP customers are purchasing UPS systems that are far larger than before.
-For example, data center operators are already at the 2 to 3 MW level and systems beyond 3 MW are beginning to appear.
-The new UPS facility ensures that these, and future, even larger, UPS systems can be completely tested before delivery.
+KUP customers are purchasing large-scale UPS systems that are far bigger than before.
+For example, data centre operations are already at the 2 to 3 MW level and systems beyond 3 MW are beginning to appear.
+The new uninterruptible power supply facility ensures that these, and future, even larger, UPS power systems can be completely tested before delivery.

-Real batteries can be used too: the test facility has 200 batteries of 90 Ah each, which provides 10 minutes of autonomy at 500 kW.
-The batteries can be set up in a one- to four-string configuration, with 40 to 50 batteries per string.
+Real uninterruptible power supply batteries can be used too: the test facility has 200 UPS batteries of 90 Ah each, which provides 10 minutes of autonomy at 500 kW.
+The UPS batteries can be set up in a one- to four-string configuration, with 40 to 50 batteries per string.

-The test Bay is designed for the UPSs IEC 400VAC phase-phase or 480VAC for the US.
+The test bay is designed for the UPS power supplies IEC 400VAC phase-phase or 480VAC for the US.

-The nominal voltage of the Test bay is from 400 to 480V phase-phase and any set point in between can be applied for continuous operation, with the input frequency at 50 or 60 Hz, (again if required this can be varied between 35-70 Hz).
+The nominal voltage of the UPS test bay is from 400 to 480V phase-phase and any set point in between can be applied for continuous operation, with the input frequency at 50 or 60 Hz, (again if required this can be varied between 35-70 Hz).

-This full spectrum of power availability enables even the largest and most varied UPS systems to be fully tested.
+This full spectrum of power availability enables even the largest and most varied uninterruptible power systems to be fully tested.

-The test area is laid out so as to make it easy to test extended UPS systems – including, for example, UPSs, input and output switchgear, power distribution units (PDUs) and static transfer switches (STSs).
-The facility also features dual input feed for large UPS systems; up to 10 UPS units in one parallel system; and static system bypass module tests up to 5000 A.
+The test area is laid out so as to make it easy to test extended UPS power systems – including, for example, uninterruptible power supplies, input and output switchgear, power distribution units (PDUs) and static transfer switches (STSs).
+The facility also features dual input feed for large UPS power systems; up to 10 uninterruptible power supply units in one parallel system, and static system bypass module tests up to 5000 A.

-There is ample capacity to accommodate future, larger UPS sizes, which enhances KUP’s ability to address data center and industry trends to larger-sized installations.
+There is ample capacity to accommodate future, larger uninterruptible power supply sizes, which enhances KUP’s ability to address data centre infrastructure and industry trends to large-scale UPS systems installations.

-Naturally, system requirements differ from customer to customer.
-To cover all possible customer test requests, a fully comprehensive suite of test procedures is catered for in the test center:
+Naturally, uninterruptible power supply requirements differ from customer to customer.
+To cover all possible customer test requests, a fully comprehensive suite of UPS test procedures is catered for in the test centre: